History of Palestine: Assyrian invasions

 King Tiglath Pileser III of Assyria was discontent with the empire's system of vassal states and set to control them more directly or even turn then into Assyrian provinces.
 (Note: This new king, Tiglathpileser III ..., began ... a thorough revamping of the Assyrian empire – primarily in its relations to its former vassals, which would now be much more directly controlled. ...
 In the era of Assyrian imperialism that Tiglath pileser had inaugurated, vassaldom would soon give way to conquest and annexation (Finkelstein & Silberman 2002)) Tiglath Pileser and his successors conquered Palestine beginning in 734 BCE to about 645 BCE.
 (Note: The conquest of Palestine began in 734 BCE. with Tiglath-pileser III and lasted to about 645 (Bagg 2013).)
 This policy had lasting consequences for Palestine as its strongest kingdoms were crushed, inflicting heavy damage, and parts of the kingdoms' populations were deported.
 (Note: Tiglath-pileser conquered the strongest and largest kingdoms in the region, inflicting heavy damage.
 He deported large parts of the populations, replacing them with exiles from remote regions, and annexed their territory to Assyria, turning them into Assyrian provinces (Lipschits 2006).)

+Philistia was of very high importance to the Assyrians, and Gaza in particular, due its proximity to Egypt and being a key node in the trade of the incense route.
+In 734 BCE, when the Assyrians under Tiglath-Pileser III and Sargon II invaded Gaza, it had already been an established kingdom for centuries.
+Several kings of the Philistia city-states are mentioned in neo-Assyrian inscriptions, among them Hanunu and Sil-Bel of Gaza, a Sidqa and Mitnti I and II of Asqalan and Mitinti and Padi of 'Aqrun.
+The first mention of Arabs in Palestine is found in the annals of Tiglath Pileser in 734 BCE in connection with Gaza and the incense trade.

 The Kingdom of Israel was eradicated in 720 BCE as its capital, Samaria, fell to the Assyrians.
 (Note: After the fall of Samaria, the capital of the Israelite kingdom, in 720 BCE, the Assyrian expansion under Sargon II and Sennacherib was reoriented southward, (Schipper 2011)) The records of Sargon II indicate that he deported 27,290 inhabitants of the kingdom to northern Mesopotamia.
 Many Israelites migrated to the southern kingdom of Judah.
 When Hezekiah rose to power in Judah in 715 BCE, he forged an alliance with Egypt and Ashkelon, and revolted against the Assyrians by refusing to pay tribute.

 In 701 BCE, Sennacherib laid siege to Jerusalem, though the city was never taken.
+According to Sennacherib's Annals, Sil-Bel, along with his fellow Philistine kings, Mitinti of Ascalon and Padi of Ekron, were given several fortified Judean cities that Sennacherib had conquered during his campaign.

 The Assyrian expansion continued southward, taking Thebes in 664 BCE.
 The kingdom of Judah, along with a line of city-states on the coastal plain were allowed to remain independent; from an Assyrian standpoint, they were weak and nonthreatening.